jcklie/ludum-dare-44/README.md

 ### Available Weapons

-There are three freely changeable weapon types
+There are three freely changeable weapon types.
+Their properties are listed below.

 | Name        | Fire rate           | Range  | Damage |
 | ------------- |:-------------:|:-----:|:-----:|